ivy-llc/ivy/docs/overview/contributing/setting_up.rst

    a.
 Going to the settings -> Build, Execution, Deployment -> Docker
       Click the "+" on top left and it should add a docker connection.
    b.
 Going to settings -> project -> Python Interpreter
    c.
 Clicking add interpreter (currently by clicking the ⚙ icon by the right side) which should open a new small drop down menu.
-Select "On Docker...".A         window will open which will have three steps.
+Select "On Docker...".
+A         window will open which will have three steps.
 #.
 It will ask to create a new Docker target, at this step you have to select the following:

    a.
 Docker image -> Docker